Forex Trading For Beginners – Our Ultimate Guide To Becoming A Successful Trader

 Variance is simply a fancy word for saying “luck” if you were to flip a coin 50 times then you’d expect 25 heads and 25 tails, but as we know you are likely not to have this, you may even have 35 heads and only 15 tails and this wouldn’t be considered too “odd” as there is such a small sample of data.

 The percentage of heads in this case is 70%.
 But if you flipped a coin 5,000 times.
 Then the data is more likely to equal out to 50% each, this is a principle called reversion to the mean.
-This can be seen in almost everything in life not just trading.
+This can be seen in almost everything in life not just investments.

 Although its something that beginners don’t need to worry about too much, you should be aware of it as reversion to the mean has the ability to make “amazing” traders think they are unable to make a losing trade, but just remember luck will even out (variance) and when it does you need to ensure you still have your edge.
-If you have a 1.5:1 reward:risk and you make 10 profitable trades in a row that’s great!
+If you have a 1.5:1 reward:risk and you take 10 profitable trades in a row that’s great!

 But what happens when you lose the next 10 in a row?